 Rob has an idea that just might help them both, but it involves a bit of family deception.
 With time running out to finish her cookbook, Elizabeth reluctantly agrees.
 Neither of them are used to playing games of pretense, but can love, hot summer nights and, maybe, some chocolate sauce, caramel and whipped cream…turn their farce into reality?

-The EBOOK & PAPERBACK for this individual novel are available on Amazon.
+The EBOOK & PAPERBACK for this individual novel are available now.
 And all THREE books in The Sweet Temptations Collection are available as both an electronic and print boxed set – HERE.